 ARTICLE 9 – ACADEMIC FREEDOM AND RESPONSIBILITY

-- (i) Operates with the understanding that the right to academic freedom carries with it the obligation to use the freedom in a responsible way, with due regard to the rights of others.
+- Operates with the understanding that the right to academic freedom carries with it the obligation to use the freedom in a responsible way, with due regard to the rights of

-- (ii) Abides by course design, content and method of delivery as determined by the academic unit.
-The academic unit reserves the right to require that certain teaching materials are used.
+- Abides by course design, content and method of delivery as determined by the academic unit.
+The academic unit reserves the right to require that certain teaching materials are

-- (iii) Acknowledges that academic freedom does not confer legal immunity nor does it diminish the obligation of the employee to meet the duties, responsibilities, and standards of the teaching assignment.
+- Acknowledges that academic freedom does not confer legal immunity nor does it diminish the obligation of the employee to meet the duties, responsibilities, and standards of the teaching

-Notwithstanding the University’s right to make reappointment decisions consistent with the terms of the collective agreement, employees who investigate, publish, and theorize within their area(s) of academic expertise recognized by the University, may do so free from institutional reprisal in such decisions.
+- Notwithstanding the University’s right to make reappointment decisions consistent with the terms of the Collective Agreement, employees who investigate, publish, and theorize within their area(s) of academic expertise recognized by the University, may do so free from institutional reprisal in such

 ARTICLE 10 – COMPLAINTS AND GRIEVANCES

-In order to provide an orderly and speedy procedure for the settling of grievances orpotential grievances, the University acknowledges the role of Union Stewards, 8
+In order to provide an orderly and speedy procedure for the settling of grievances or potential grievances, the University acknowledges the role of Union Stewards,

 Representatives and the Union Grievance Committee in the grievance process.
-The Stewards will assist any employee represented by the Union in preparing and presenting his/her grievance in accordance with the grievance procedure.
+The Stewards will assist any employee represented by the Union in preparing and presenting their grievance in accordance with the grievance procedure.

-- (b) The Department Chair (or equivalent) will meet with the employee within five (5) working days.
-The employee may be accompanied by his/her Steward or another Union representative.
-The Department Chair may be accompanied by another representative of the University.
+(b) The Department Chair (or equivalent) will meet with the employee within five (5) working days.
+The employee may be accompanied by their Steward or another Union representative.
+The Department Chair may be accompanied by another representative of the

 (a) Step II will commence upon written notice from the Union to the Department of Human Resources.
 The University Representatives and the Union Grievance Committee will then have ten (10) working days in which to meet and attempt to resolve the grievance.
 If the grievance is resolved, a memorandum will be made of the agreement reached and signed by the representatives of each party, and a copy will be made for each party.
 If the grievance cannot be resolved, either party will, not later than five (5) working days following the ten (l0) working day time limit, signify in writing to the other party its intention to invoke the arbitration procedure as set out in Article 11.